microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 * Try to avoid showing teaching tips too often.
 Teaching tips are most likely to each recieve individual attention when they are staggered throughout long sessions or across multiple sessions.
 * Keep tips succinct and their topic clear.
 Research shows users, on average, only read 3-5 words and only comprehend 2-3 words before deciding whether to interact with a tip.
 * Gamepad accessibility of a teaching tip is not guaranteed.
 For applications that predict gamepad input, please see [gamepad and remote control interactions]( https://docs.microsoft.com/en-us/windows/uwp/design/input/gamepad-and-remote-interactions#xy-focus-navigation-and-interaction).
 It is encouraged to test gamepad accessibility of each teaching tip using all possible configurations of an app's UI.
+* When enabling a teaching tip to escape the xaml root, it is encouraged to also enable the IsLightDismissEnabled property and set the PreferredPlacement mode nearest to the center of the xaml root.

 ### Reconfiguring an open teaching tip